Killing of JonBenét Ramsey: Defamation lawsuits

-Lin Wood, the Ramseys' family libel attorney, filed defamation lawsuits against several people and companies that had reported on the case, starting in 1999.
-They sued Star magazine and its parent company, American Media, Inc. on their son's behalf in 1999.
+L. Lin Wood, the Ramsey family libel attorney, filed defamation lawsuits against several people and companies that had reported on the case, starting in 1999.
+The family sued Star magazine and its parent company, American Media, Inc., on their son's behalf in 1999.
 Defamation suits have been filed by the Ramseys and their friends against several unnamed media outlets.
 A defamation suit was filed in 2001 against the authors and publisher of JonBenét: Inside the Ramsey Murder Investigation (2000).
 The suit against Don Davis, Steven Thomas, and St. Martin's Press was settled out of court the following year.

 John and Patsy Ramsey were sued in two defamation lawsuits arising from the publication of their book, The Death of Innocence (2001).
 These suits were brought by two persons named in the book who were said to have been investigated by Boulder police as suspects in the case.
 The Ramseys were defended in those lawsuits by Lin Wood and three other Atlanta attorneys, James C. Rawls, Eric P. Schroeder, and S. Derek Bauer.
 They obtained the dismissal of both lawsuits.
 U.S. District Court Judge Julie Carnes later concluded that "abundant evidence" in the murder case pointed to an intruder having committed the crime.

-In November 2006, Rod Westmoreland, a friend of John Ramsey, filed a defamation suit against an anonymous web surfer who had posted two messages on Internet forums using the pseudonym "undertheradar" implicating Westmoreland in the murder.
+In November 2006, Rod Westmoreland, a friend of John Ramsey, filed a defamation suit against an anonymous web surfer using the pseudonym "undertheradar" who had posted two messages on Internet forums implicating Westmoreland in the murder.

 During a September 2016 interview with CBS Detroit and in The Case of: JonBenét Ramsey documentary television program, forensic pathologist Werner Spitz accused Burke Ramsey of killing his sister.
 On October 6, 2016, Burke filed a defamation lawsuit against Spitz.
 Burke and his attorneys, who include Lin Wood, sought a total of $150 million in punitive and compensatory damages.
 Wood said he would also file a suit against CBS at the end of October 2016.

 On December 28, 2016, Burke Ramsey's lawyers filed an additional civil lawsuit that accused CBS, the production company Critical Content LLC, and seven experts and consultants of defamation of character.
 They sought $250 million in compensatory damages and $500 million in punitive damages.

 In January 2018, a judge denied the CBS motion to dismiss, and the suit was allowed to proceed.
 In January 2019, Wood announced that the lawsuit had been settled "to the satisfaction of all parties."

+Dramatizations

+JonBenét has been portrayed by Dyanne Iandoli in the miniseries Perfect Murder, Perfect Town (2000); by Julia Granstrom in the TV movie Getting Away with Murder: The JonBenet Ramsey Story (2000); by Payton Lepinski in Lifetime's Who Killed Jonbenet (2016); and Emily Mitchell in the Paramount+ miniseries Unspeakable: The Murder of JonBenét Ramsey.